Solving Regularized Exp, Cosh and Sinh Regression Problems: Newton Method

 \section{Newton Method}

-In this section, we provide an approximate version of the Newton method for solving convex optimization problem and provide detailed analysis of such method.
+In this section, we provide an approximate version of the Newton method for solving convex optimization problems and provide a detailed analysis of such a method.
 In Section~\ref{sec:newton:definitions} we define some assumptions under which we can tackle the optimization problem efficiently.
-In Section~\ref{sec:newton:connection} we state a simple lemma which is useful in Section~\ref{sec:newton:shrink}.In Section~\ref{sec:newton:approximation} we provides a approximation variant for the update step of newton method for convex optimization.
+In Section~\ref{sec:newton:connection} we state a simple lemma which is useful in Section~\ref{sec:newton:shrink}.
+In Section~\ref{sec:newton:approximation} we provide an approximation variant for the update step of the newton method for convex optimization.
 In Section~\ref{sec:newton:hessian_property} we provide the upper bound of $\|H(x_k)\|$.
 In Section~\ref{sec:newton:shrink} we provide the upper bound for $\|r_{k+1}\|$ and thus showed that our approximate update step is effective in solving the optimization problem.
 In Section~\ref{sec:newton:induction} we provide a lemma that showed our update step is effective.
 In Section~\ref{sec:newton:main}, we prove our main result.